sivagirish81/Web-Tech-Notes/Notes/T1_MATERIAL/Notes.md

 	whenever you want to invoke an other objects methods on an abject you invoke call() or apply()

 AJAX = Asynchronous JavaScript And XML.
-	- Need for Asynchronous Requests -:
-		* By sending asynchronously, the JavaScript does not have to wait for the server response, but can instead:
-		* execute other scripts while waiting for server response
-		* deal with the response after the response is ready

-	- Synchronous XMLHttpRequest (async = false) is not recommended because the JavaScript will stop executing until the server response is ready.
-If the server is busy or slow, the application will hang or stop.

 	- A browser built-in XMLHttpRequest object (to request data from a web server)
 	- JavaScript and HTML DOM (to display or use the data)